Yuan dynasty (1279–1368) 元朝

 China

-With a lively combination of realism and caricature, this detail of the painting Yang Pu Moving His Family depicts a group of peasants transporting a rustic scholar and his family across a stream.
-Distinguished by his official government cap, with its long streamers, the otherwise disheveled, bare-legged scholar bids farewell to his neighbors on the shore.
-Servants valiantly attempt to carry children and the family’s belongings—scrolls, furniture, and dishes—through the water.
-The scholar depicted here may represent Yang Pu, a character described in stories of the Southern Song dynasty (1127–1279).
-According to folklore, Yang Pu initially declined, and then reluctantly accepted, his appointment to a government position in the capital city.
-Chinese law forbade civil officials from working in their native districts, and as a result, many were required to relocate to distant cities.
-Painters and poets frequently depicted the theme of farewell, or “noble parting,” exemplified by the story of Yang Pu.
+This detail of a scroll painting depicts a village scholar (at left ) bidding farewell to his friends while transporting his family across a narrow river.
+Distinguished by his official government cap with its long streamers, he is accompanied by servants who valiantly attempt to carry his children and the family’s belongings, which include scrolls, animals, and dishes.
+The rustic figure shown here may represent Yang Pu, a character who appears in twelfth- and thirteenth-century stories.
+As described in this folklore, Yang initially declined, and then reluctantly accepted, his appointment to a government position in the capital.
+In an attempt to prevent sectionalism and corruption, Chinese law forbade civil officials from working in their native districts, and many were required to move to distant cities.
+Given China’s vastness, it was unlikely that these men, once transferred, would ever see their friends again.
+Such partings were frequent and often somber occasions and a favorite theme of poets and painters.
 The twigs that protrude from the official caps of the men depicted here may allude to the ancient Chinese custom of presenting departing friends with small branches from a willow tree.
+In this painting, however, the “noble parting” theme has been reinterpreted with a lively combination of realism and caricature.

 Handscroll; ink and light color on paper